CloudCoinConsortium/PNG_Console/README.md

 ## Summary of implementation

 1) Add new png.
-`Allows the user to target an PNG image from the "png" folder. `
+`Allows the user to target a PNG image from the "png" folder. `
 2) Select your png.
-`Allows the user to target an PNG image from the "Image Bank" folder. `
+`Allows the user to target a PNG image from the "Image Bank" folder. `
 3) Select your CloudCoins.
-`Allows user to select one or multiple CloudCoin stacks found in the Bank folder.`
+`Allows a user to select one or multiple CloudCoin stacks found in the Bank folder.`
 4) Insert the CloudCoins into the PNG.
-`Inserts the CloudCoins as a png chunk with the with the chunk type designator of cLDc.`
+`Inserts the CloudCoins as a png chunk with the chunk type designator of cLDc.`
 5) CloudCoins to Printouts folder.
 `Searches the file for cLDc chunk types, copies the information to the printouts folder.` `Creates a new image without the CloudCoin meta data.`